World Passport: Notable World Passport owners

 Many notable people have owned World Passports.
 Although some may have purchased them, the WSA typically gives them to prominent people.
 Garry Davis, the WSA founder, owned World Passport No. 1, originally manufactured in 1954.

 Entertainers who have been given or purchased World Passports include violinist Yehudi Menuhin, actor Patrick Stewart, musician and actor Yasiin Bey (Mos Def) and actor LeVar Burton.
-Other World Passport holders include activists such as whistleblower Edward Snowden and WikiLeaks founder Julian Assange.
+Other World Passport holders include activists such as whistleblower Edward Snowden and Julian Assange.

 Criminals and terrorists who have owned World Passports include Triston Jay Amero, an American man charged with hotel bombings in Bolivia, and Youssef Majed al-Molqi, one of the hijackers of the MS Achille Lauro in 1985.

 The WSA has awarded a number of "honorary World Passports", though these are without approval from those who received them.
 These honorary documents have been given to figures including Indian prime minister Jawaharlal Nehru, 34th president of the United States Dwight D. Eisenhower, and last president of Czechoslovakia and first president of the Czech Republic Václav Havel.